-Prompt questions for plenary discussion of priorities for GTA capacity enhancement a mayor is the
+Prompt questions for plenary discussion of priorities for GTA capacity enhancement

 - In what ways will your proposal shift power and resources to address the root causes of child marriage? - What will success look like? - Finalise the table in Tool 10 and make sure it is shared with members of the Facilitation Team to be used in the GTA Intensive Week workshops.